surprisetalk/writings/essays/How Do Taoists Quit Smoking?.md

 But what if I smoke a cigarette?

-I hope every cell in your lungs simultaneously bursts into cancer.
+I hope every cell in your lungs simultaneously burst into cancer.

 Master!